Theodora Athanassiou was born in Athens. She holds a degree in Education Studies from the University of Patras.

-She has been studying towards the special diploma in Higher Theory of Western Classical Music (Harmony Diploma) with the Municipal Conservatory of Ilion, Athens and holds the diploma of Byzantine Ceremonial music (under Athanasios Paivanas, Conservatory of Greece, 2013).
+She holds the special diploma in Higher Theory of Western Classical Music (Harmony Diploma) under Kostas Dimouleas (Toniko Athens Conservatory, 2018) as the diploma of Byzantine Ceremonial music under Athanasios Paivanas (Conservatory of Greece, 2013).
 She has consistently and extensively studied vocal pedagogy and registration for eastern repertoires and has teamed up with physical performer Irini Athanassiou to lead workshops, master classes and courses on Physical Voice.

 Since 2005 she has been tutoring and giving courses on theory, technique and repertoire for Greek folk guitar, lavta and yaili tanbur.
 She is also a teacher and tutor of Eastern music theory, with a focus on broader repertoire of eastern Mediterranean regions.